scato/entity-linker/README.md

 ## TODO

-  - create an evaluation data set
+  - split data in a training set, a validation set and a test set
-  - write an evaluation script
+  - write train and test scripts
   - write more TODOs

 ## The Plan